-So currently I have hosting accounts from the following 5 hosting providers and am happy with them:
+Currently I have hosting accounts from the following 4 hosting providers and I am happy with them:

 Short List of Cheap and Good Web Hosting Companies

-Below is a list of web hosting companies that provide affordable and reliable web hosting solutions.
-If you are starting a WordPress site you should consider getting hosting from one of the following providers.
+Below is a short list of web hosting companies that provide affordable and reliable web hosting solutions.
+If you are starting a WordPress site, you should consider getting hosting from one of the following providers.

 Which Hosting Do I Recommend for a Startup Business?